berfukaraca/SSL-Cifar10-ContrastiveLearning/README.md

 This project is a replication of SimCLR model on Cifar10 dataset.
 Due to limitations of computational resources, I have used 10000 images to train the model (1000 images per class).
 I trained the model (ResNet-50) for 500 episodes.

-- Fine-tuned pre-trained model with different proportions of labeled data for 30 episodes. --> 1%-10%-30%-50%
+- Fine-tuned pre-trained model with varying percentages of labeled data for 30 episodes. --> 1%-10%-30%-50%

 - Even the model is not fully trained, there is a remarkable development between different t-SNE graphs of
   Randomly Initialized Network  - Network trained for 375 episodes -  Network trained for 500 episodes.